Price: £95 PLUS VAT

 This conference will be an opportunity to discuss the rollout of the newly approved Higher Technical Qualifications (HTQs) from September 2022, including their potential impact on skills needs and post-pandemic economic recovery.

-It will be a timely opportunity to consider funding for higher technical education - including the Government’s Higher Technical Education Provider Growth Fund and for Institutes of Technology (IOTs) - as well as the role of HTQs in the wider skills system, and developing a more joined-up system moving forward.
+It will be a timely opportunity to consider funding for higher technical education - including the Government’s Higher Technical Education Provider Growth Fund and priorities for Institutes of Technology (IOTs) - as well as the role of HTQs in the wider skills system and what is needed to develop a more joined-up system moving forward.

 We are pleased to be able to include keynote contributions from Cheryl Mendes, Head of Higher Technical Education, Department for Education; Cerian Ayres, National Head of Technical Education, Education and Training Foundation; Simon Field, Director, Skills Policy; and Jonathan Ledger, Technical and Vocational Education and Training (TVET) Specialist, Department for International Trade.

 Sessions in the agenda include: